chris-cl587/chris-cl587.github.io/index.md

 # Personal

 I grew up in the frozen tundra of Calgary, Alberta.
-Then I worked in Silicon Valley up in the San Francisco Bay Area for 6 years prior to coming to graduate school.
+Then I worked in Silicon Valley up in the San Francisco Bay Area for 6 years prior to coming to graduate school for mathematics.

-Outside of math, I like to drink coffee, play hockey, ski, bike, run.
+Outside of math, I like to drink coffee, play hockey, ski, bike, and run (trail and road).
 I also enjoy playing and studying poker theory.

 # Writing